chak14/InspireMusic/README.md

 done
 ```

-### Hardware & Execution Time
+### Hardware requirements
-Previous test on H800 GPU, InspireMusic-1.5B-Long could generate 30 seconds audio with real-time factor (RTF) around 1.6~1.8.
+Previous test on H800 GPU, InspireMusic could generate 30 seconds audio with real-time factor (RTF) around 1.6~1.8.
 For normal mode, we recommend using hardware with at least 24GB of GPU memory for better experience.
 For fast mode, 12GB GPU memory is enough.
-If you want to generate longer audio, you may increase the `--max_generate_audio_seconds` inference parameter with larger GPU memory.
-Support inference on Linux/Unix, macOS, Windows systems.

 ## Roadmap
 - [x] 2024/12